creativetech123/exam/README.md

 ```

 Our query is taking too long to respond.
 What changes would you do to the query and/or the database to make it go faster if we only need the first and last name of the janitor?

+If the joins are not important enough, then the following query must accomplish the requested.

 ```sql
 SELECT firstName, lastName